drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Conformation of 4-Anilino-Quinazoline Molecules

-Conformational analyses indicate that the 4-anilino-quinazoline structure exists in an extended form, whereas in the N-Methyl analog, the aniline moiety cannot adopt an extended conformation because of steric repulsions.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/conformation-4-anilino-quinazoline-molecules-bd2ba1ca'><i class='fa fa-play' aria-hidden='true'></i></button>Conformational analyses indicate that the 4-anilino-quinazoline structure exists in an extended form, whereas in the N-Methyl analog, the aniline moiety cannot adopt an extended conformation because of steric repulsions.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[moiety]: Fragments, functional groups or portions of chemical compounds.